nogibjj/yijia_ids706_miniProj6/README.md

 - make test: Runs tests using pytest.

 ## SQL Query for Weather Data Aggregation
-The following SQL query aggregates the weather data for 2022, calculating average temperature, total precipitation, and average wind speed for each month.
-The results are sorted by average wind speed in descending order, and the top 5 months with the highest wind speeds are returned.
-Additionally, the query joins the aggregated data with daily weather records to provide more detailed results.
+This SQL query aggregates the weather data for 2022 by calculating the average temperature, total precipitation, and average wind speed for each month.
+It joins this aggregated monthly data with the original daily weather records to provide detailed insights, combining both monthly and daily data.
+The results are sorted by average wind speed in descending order, showing the highest wind speeds first.

 ```sql
 WITH monthly_aggregates AS (